sachinkmohan/sachinkmohan.github.io_old/docs/_posts/2022-01-27-booting-from-external-sdcard-jetson.md

 Doesn't matter, if fstab is created in `/lib/init` folder of the external SD card.
 Doesn't matter that either on `/etc/fstab` on the EMMC.
 What only matters is what you edit in the file extlinux.conf in the internal EMMC. `vim /boot/extlinux/extlinux.conf`, just change `mmcblk0p1` to `mmcblk1p1` \
 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

+#### Updates -> 11th Mar, 2022
+- Sometimes the SD card is not recognized, which fails to boot.
+Then it won't boot from the emmc.
+I raised an [issue](https://forums.developer.nvidia.com/t/unable-to-boot-from-emmc-when-not-using-the-sd-card-on-jetpack-4-6/205604) with Nvidia.
+However they don't have a solution.
+However, my solutions are
+  - Remove and insert the SD card again while turning it off.
+This should fix the problem most of the time.
+  - If this doesn't work, you need to flash by running the command `sudo ./flash.sh jetson-xavier mmcblk0p1`.
+This will reset the whole board by erasing all the data on the emmc.
+Now go back to the `extlinux.conf` to reset as described in the beginning of the blog to the SD card.